hoffmangroup/newmap/docs/source/usage.rst

    $ newmap index genome.fa

-By default this creates an ``genome.awfmi`` file in the current directory which is the index to count occurances of k-mers on.
+By default this creates an ``genome.awfmi`` file in the current directory which is the index to count occurrences of k-mers on.

 Find unique k-mer lengths for a chromosome (chr1.fna.gz)